ttfwang/ttfwang/README.md

 ## About Me

 I am a data analyst and qualified environmental engineer currently working in the water industry.
-I have extensive experience in collecting, organizing, and analyzing data to ensure my organization meets regulatory obligations.
-I am proficient in Excel and Power BI and am currently self-learning SQL, Python, R, and Tableau to enhance my data analytic skills.
+I have extensive experience in collecting, organizing, and analyzing data to find the insight of data and support fast decision making.
+I am proficient in Excel, Power BI and SQL and am currently self-learning Python, R, and Tableau to enhance my data analytic skills.
 If you are interested in my skills, please contact me.

 ---